Lamiez Holworthy

-Lamiez Holworthy (born 12 June 1992), is a South African DJ, television personality, radio presenter, record producer, businesswoman and philanthropist.
+Lamiez Mischa Miriam Holworthy-Morule (née Holworthy; born 12 June 1992), is a South African DJ, television personality, radio presenter, record producer, businesswoman and philanthropist.
 She is best known for hosting the SABC 1 music show, Live AMP.

 Early life and education

+Holworthy was born on 12 June 1992 in Eersterust to record producer Chicco Twala and Imelda Klow.
+When she was 11-years old her mother married Enver Holworthy who then adopted her and gave her his surname.
+She is of South African Indian, Coloured, and Tsonga heritage.

-Lamiez Holworthy was born on June 12, 1992 in Eersterust, and grew up in Laudium.
-She attended Andrew Anthony Primary, then, Sunnyside Primary and later on, Kwaggasrand Primary.
+She grew up in Laudium and attended Andrew Anthony Primary, then, Sunnyside Primary and later on, Kwaggasrand Primary.
 She also attended Pro Arte Alphen Park from grade 8 to 9.
-In 2009, she matriculated from Laudium secondary, and then went on to study media at the Boston media house in 2012.
+In 2009, she matriculated from Laudium Secondary School, and then went on to study media at Boston Media House in 2012.

 Career

 Lamiez started her career as an underground disc jockey while learning and mastering the art of mixing in 2010.
 She started her career in high school by guest presenting on a show called KMTV on Soweto TV and later emerged as the host for the South African lifestyle show Living The Dream which aired on Tshwane TV.
-She has revealed that she almost left the entertainment industry after an accident during her audition where her car was vandalized and her deejay equipment was stolen.
+She has revealed that she almost left the entertainment industry after an accident during her audition where her car was vandalized, and her deejay equipment was stolen.
 After seven years, she landed her biggest role on SABC 1’s Live Amp.

-She's known as the official full-time DJ for Sun City Resort and the official Miss South Africa DJ for the past two years.
-In April 2021, she became the co-host of the Metro FM dance show, Penthouse Session alongside South African DJ and presenter Lulo Cafe.
+In April 2021, she became the co-host of the Metro FM dance show, Penthouse Session alongside South African DJ and presenter Lulo Café.
 In July 2021, she was the presenter of the 27th South African Music Awards.

 Music

 In August 2021, she released her debut single, "Sthokoze", which features the Lowkeys and Drip Gogo.
-Later that year she was nominated for Best Amapiano Female DJ Act at the South African Amapiano Awards.
+Later that year, she was nominated for Best Amapiano Female DJ Act at the South African Amapiano Awards.